How Marjorie Taylor Greene built a successful career. Explore key moments that defined the journey.

 In June 2021, Marjorie Taylor Greene was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
 She also declared her interest in being seated on the House Select Committee on the January 6 Attack.

-During an interview on July 7, 2021, Greene rejected a conspiracy theory that suggested Trump would be reinstated as president in August 2021.
+On July 7, 2021, during an interview with Steve Bannon, Greene rejected a conspiracy theory that suggested Trump would be reinstated as president in August 2021.

-In July 2021, Greene stated she would kick out Chinese people loyal to the CCP and impose tariffs on China.
-She also voted against the bipartisan ALLIES Act, which would increase special immigrant visas for Afghan allies of the U.S. military.
+In July 2021, Greene stated that she would kick out every Chinese person in the United States loyal to the Chinese Communist Party and impose strict tariffs on China.
+Also in July 2021, Greene voted against the bipartisan ALLIES Act, which would increase special immigrant visas for Afghan allies of the U.S. military.

-In August 2021, after the House Select Committee on the January 6 Attack requested that over 30 telecommunications companies retain phone records related to the attack, including those of Marjorie Taylor Greene, she threatened that companies that complied would be "shut down".
+In August 2021, after the House Select Committee on the January 6 Attack requested that over 30 telecommunications companies retain phone records related to the attack, including those of Greene and several other members of Congress, she promised that companies that complied would be "shut down".

 By the end of October 2021, Marjorie Taylor Greene had been fined 20 times for not wearing a mask on the House floor, totaling $48,000 in fines.

-On October 22, 2021, Greene purchased shares of Digital World Acquisition Corp., a company merging with Trump Media & Technology Group to fund Trump's social media app, Truth Social.
+On October 22, 2021, Greene purchased shares of Digital World Acquisition Corp., a special purpose acquisition company that had just merged with Trump Media & Technology Group for the purpose of funding Trump's planned social media app, Truth Social.

-During a speech at the 2021 Conservative Political Action Conference, Greene opposed foreign aid, stating that tax dollars should only go to America and not to countries like China, Russia, and Guam.
-This remark about Guam prompted a reaction from Guam delegate Michael San Nicolas.
+During a speech at the 2021 Conservative Political Action Conference (CPAC), Greene adamantly opposed foreign aid, saying she believes tax dollars should only go to America, not other countries or territories.
+Her remark about Guam, prompted Guam delegate Michael San Nicolas to offer Greene Chamorro chip cookies.

-In February 2022, Marjorie Taylor Greene spoke at a conference hosted by white supremacist Nick Fuentes, where Fuentes made controversial statements.
-Greene denounced criticism of her attendance as "identity politics" and an attempt to "cancel" her.
+In February 2022, Marjorie Taylor Greene spoke at a conference hosted by white supremacist Nick Fuentes, where Fuentes praised Putin and Hitler.
+Greene denounced criticisms as "identity politics" and an attempt to "cancel" her, and labelled critics "Pharisees".

-In April 2022, Greene criticized Ketanji Brown Jackson for not answering the question "what is a woman?", expressing her own views on gender and creation.
+In April 2022, Greene criticized Ketanji Brown Jackson for not answering Senator Marsha Blackburn's question "what is a woman?"

-In May 2022, Greene claimed straight people would go extinct and falsely claimed the perpetrator of the 2022 Robb Elementary School shooting in Texas was transgender.
+In May 2022, Greene claimed that straight people would go extinct within less than two centuries due to LGBT-inclusive educators.
+She also falsely claimed that the perpetrator of the 2022 Robb Elementary School shooting in Texas was transgender.

-On June 1, 2022, Greene stated that "an entire" pride month celebrating LGBT people "needs to end".
+On June 1, 2022, Greene said that "an entire" pride month celebrating LGBT people "needs to end".

-In July 2022, Greene claimed the July 4 Highland Park parade shooting was designed to promote gun control and occurred in a rich, white neighborhood, suggesting it was a conspiracy.
+In July 2022, Greene claimed that the July 4 Highland Park parade shooting was "designed to make Republicans go along with more gun control" because the shooting occurred "in a rich, white neighborhood".

-On August 19, 2022, Greene introduced the "Protect Children's Innocence Act", which would criminalize gender-affirming care for transgender youth.
+On August 19, 2022, Greene introduced the "Protect Children's Innocence Act", which would make giving gender-affirming care to transgender youth a felony punishable by up to 25 years in prison.

 By September 2022, Marjorie Taylor Greene had introduced five different resolutions to impeach Joe Biden.

-In November 2022, Marjorie Taylor Greene was reelected to Congress, defeating Democratic nominee Marcus Flowers.
+In November 2022, Marjorie Taylor Greene was reelected to Congress, defeating Democratic nominee Marcus Flowers with 65.9 percent of the vote.

-In January 2023, Marjorie Taylor Greene was appointed to new committee roles after being removed in 2021.
+In January 2023, Marjorie Taylor Greene was appointed to new committee roles after being removed from all committee assignments on February 4, 2021.

 In May 2023, Greene claimed that lax security at the Mexico–United States border contributed to the opioid epidemic in the United States.

-In June 2023, Marjorie Taylor Greene was expelled from the Freedom Caucus after calling fellow caucus member Lauren Boebert a "little bitch".
+In June 2023, Marjorie Taylor Greene was expelled from the Freedom Caucus after calling fellow caucus member Lauren Boebert a "little bitch" during an argument on the House floor and diverging from caucus positions.

 In October 2023, Greene sponsored a resolution to censure Democratic U.S. representative Rashida Tlaib for alleged "antisemitic activity" and "sympathizing" with Hamas.